moneta-rb/moneta/SPEC.md

 In the case of methods with optional arguments, the Hash MUST be provided as the final argument.
 Keys in this Hash MUST be Symbols.

-# Key Equality

-Adapters MUST consider keys as equal to one another if and only if the value of <code>Marshal.dump(keya)</code> is the same (byte-for-byte) as <code>Marshal.dump(keyb)</code>.
-This does not mean that adapters are required to use <code>Marshal.dump</code> to calculate the key to use for a given key specified by the consumer of the adapter.
-However, if an adapter does not, it MUST guarantee that the value returned for every key is identical to the value that would be returned if it did a byte-for-byte comparison of the result of <code>Marshal.dump</code> for every operation involving a key.

-# Storage and Serialization

-In a Juno-compliant adapter, any Ruby object that can be serialized using Ruby's marshalling system may be used for keys or values.

-Adapters MAY use the marshalling system to serialize Ruby objects.
-Adapters MUST NOT return an Object from a fetch operation that existed on the heap prior to the fetch operation.
-The intention of this requirement is to prevent adapters that use the heap for persistence to store direct references to Objects passed into the <code>store</code> or <code>[]=</code> methods.

 # Atomicity

 The base Juno specification does not specify any atomicity guarantees.
 However, extensions to this spec may specify extensions that define additional guarantees for any of the defined operations.

-# Expiry

-The base Juno specification does not specify any mechanism for time-based expiry.
-However, extensions to this spec may specify mechanisms (using <code>store</code> to provide expiration semantics.